dharnitski/dharnitski.github.io/_posts/2017-04-24-golang-with-aws-codebuild.md

 	fmt.Println(en.Region())
 }
 ```
-Everything works fine locally with that change, but process fails when we try to build the code in CodeBuild:
+Everything works fine locally, but the build process fails when we try to build the code in CodeBuild:

 ```
 hello.go:6:2: cannot find package "golang.org/x/text/language" in any of